 The administrator can configure the speed dial and label options from Cisco Unified Communications Manager Administration.
-However, the application can issue CciscoLineSetIntercomSpeeddial with SLDST\LINE\SET\INTERCOM\SPEEDDIAL to set or reset SpeedDial and Label for the intercom line.
+However, the application can issue CciscoLineSetIntercomSpeeddial with SLDST_LINE_SET_INTERCOM_SPEEDDIAL to set or reset SpeedDial and Label for the intercom line.
 The Application setting will overwrite the administrator setting that is configured in the database.
 Cisco Unified Communications Manager uses the application setting to make the intercom call until the line is closed or until the application resets it.
 In the case of a Communications Manager or CTIManager failover, CTIManager or Cisco TSP resets the speed dial setting of the previous application.
-If the application restarts, the application must reset the speed dial setting; otherwise, Cisco Unified Communications Manager will use the database setting to make the intercom call.
-In any case, if resetting of the speed dial or label fails, the system sends a LINE\DEVSPECIFIC event to indicate the failure.
+If the application restarts, the application must reset the speed dial setting; otherwise, Cisco Unified Communicate the failure.
 When the application wants to release the application setting and have the speed dial setting revert to the database setting, the application can call CCiscoLineDevSpecificSetIntercomSpeedDial with a NULL value for SpeedDial and Label.

 If the speed dial setting is changed, whether due to a change in the database or because the application overwrites the setting, the system generates a LineDevSpecific event to indicate the change.
-However, the application needs to call CCiscoLineDevSpecificSetStatusMsgs with DEVSPECIFIC\SPEEDDIAL\CHANGED to receive this notification.
+However, the application needs to call CCiscoLineDevSpecificSetStatusMsgs with

+DEVSPECIFIC_SPEEDDIAL_CHANGED to receive this notification.
 After receiving the notification, the application can call LineGetDevCaps to find out the current settings of speed dial and label.